apache-pine/wdd230/bountiful_foods/site-plan.md

 The target audience for this website includes people of all ages who are looking for tasty and healthy foods and beverages.
 Those who are interested in placeing their orders online, as opposed to ordering in person, make up the main target audience.
 However, others included in the target audience include potential suppliers and those who want to learn more about the company and the sources and suppliers the company uses.

 The majority of the people that use the site will most likely be from the coastal area of California, as the company is based in San Diego.
 However, the site will also be used by tourists who are visiting the area and are looking for a healthy and tasty snack or meal.
-The average user will mostly likely be young adults, as they are the ones who are most likely to be interested in ordering online and taking advantage of the technology available.
-However, the site will also be used others who are health concious, so long as they are comfortable using the internet.
+The average user will likely be young adults, as they are the ones who are most likely to be interested in ordering online and taking advantage of the technology available.
+The main demographic the site will aim for will be teens and young adults, between the ages of 16 to 30.
+Especially people who are active and focused on living a healthy lifestyle.
+The design of the site will be built with this demographic in mind.
 <br>

 ### Personas: